 A permanent monitoring of the learning process will be conducted throughout the training by the course coordinator.
-At the end of the course, an individual end-of-course evaluation questionnaire will be used to allow participants to express their view about the training.
+At the end of the course, an individual endof-course evaluation questionnaire will be used to know the level of knowledge acquisition and to allow participants to express their view about the training.
+Participants will also be presented with pertinent documentation as a follow-up to the presentations in order to expand the knowledge about the specified topics.